arun-dhanjal/the_cube_review/README.md

   ![< Navigaton icons>](/readme-docs/feature-navigation-icons.png)

-  * Navigation icons allow for easy navigation between the three main areas of the website: Feed (home icon); Reviews (stars icon); and Leaderboards (trophy icon)
+  * Navigation icons allow for easy navigation between the three main areas of the site: Feed (home icon); Reviews (stars icon); and Leaderboards (trophy icon)

   * Black when inactive, but red on hover